-Cash used for investing activities increased from \$442 in 2016 to \$509 in 2017 primarily due to an increase in capital expenditures.
+Cash provided by investing activities decreased from \$633 in 2016 to \$496 in 2017 primarily due to lower cash collections on beneficial interests in transferred receivables and an increase in capital expenditures.
 The Company currently expects capital expenditures in 2018 of approximately \$425.